-Our operating results also tend to vary seasonally.
-Our revenues are generally lower in the first, second and third quarters of each year than in the fourth quarter.
+Our operating results tend to vary seasonally.
+For example, our revenues are generally higher in the fourth quarter than the third quarter of each year.
 This seasonal pattern is largely a result of decreased demand in Europe during the summer months and higher demand in the retail sector of the PC market during the winter holiday season.
+In recent quarters, a substantial portion of our quarterly sales have been made in the last month of the quarter.

-Our inability to adapt to the rapid technological change characteristic of the market for our products could materially adversely affect us.
+Uncertainties involving the ordering and shipment of, and payment for, our products could materially adversely affect us.